The Competition for Partners in Matching Markets: Introduction

-We highlight that the ``no stark effect'' regime includes well connected markets for connectivity in the range $d \in (\Theta(\log n), o(\log^2 n))$.
-This is in sharp contrast to buyer-seller market, where, roughly, connectivity implies a stark effect of competition where the short side of the market captures all the surplus (see Remark~\ref{rem:buyer-seller-markets} in Section~\ref{sec:result} for a detailed discussion).
-In particular, our results imply that the informal claim in \cite{AKL17} of strong \emph{similarity} between the two kinds of markets is incorrect for moderately connected markets (parallel to the fact that most real world matching markets are well connected but do not exhibit a stark effect of competition).
+Note that the weak competition regime includes a wide range of well connected markets with connectivity $d \in (\Theta(\log n), o(\log^2 (n/|k|)))$; see Figure~\ref{fig:no-stark-effect}, $d \approx \log n$ is the threshold beyond which all agents becomes connected to each other with high probability.
+This is in sharp contrast to buyer-seller markets, where, roughly, connectedness of the consideration graph in the market implies strong competition where the short side of the market captures all the surplus (see Appendix~\ref{app:buyer-seller-app} for a detailed description of this phenomenon).
+We return to the underlying driver governing strong versus weak competition in matching markets after summarizing our findings for market design.

-\paragraph{Intuition for our findings.} We now provide the high level intuition behind our main results. \cite{AKL17} showed a stark effect of competition for fully connected markets $d =n$.
-We find that as $d$ is decreased, this phenomenon remains intact if all short side agents are matched: if women are on the long side ($k<0$), though the average rank of women for their husbands $\Rwomen \approx d/\log n$ decreases as $d$ decreases, it remains true that men are significantly better off than women $\Rwomen/\Rmen \geq 1+ \Omega(1)$.
-As $d$ falls below a certain threshold, a positive number of men remains unmatched with high probability.
-The threshold turns out to be $\log^ 2 n$, corresponding to the fact that the maximum number of proposals made by any man in the fully connected random market is $\Theta(\log^2 n)$; see \cite{Pittel19}.